New invariants for virtual knots via spanning surfaces: Introduction

-\begin{remark} The twin Alexander polynomial distinguishes some virtual knots (respectively, some knots in thickened surfaces) from their mirror images.
+\begin{remark} The twin Alexander polynomial distinguishes some knots in thickened surfaces from their mirror images up to ambient isotopy.
 Note that this is of interest since the classical Alexander polynomial does not distinguish knots from their mirror images.
 Thus, our theorem is saying that the above examples have minimal genus greater than zero.